-With partners that will include the UW-Eau Claire, the Mayo Clinic Health System, nearby communities, school districts and entrepreneurs, the effort will lever a $9.4-million state grant to increase the number of nurses, nurse educators, other high-skill health workers, young teachers and a new category of “health coaches” over three years.
+They will discuss a multi-pronged approach to boosting health education, delivery and outcomes across northwestern Wisconsin, a three-year process that will lever a $9.4-million state grant to increase the number of nurses, nurse educators, other high-skill health workers, young teachers and a new category of “health coaches.”

 The competitive grant to launch the program came from the Wisconsin Economic Development Corp. and represents the first pilot project of its kind.
 WiSys and the Small Business Development Center in Eau Claire are among other project partners.